Application of a polynomial sieve: beyond separation of variables: Introduction

 Then

+\end{lemma} \begin{remark} We observe that the same lemma holds for $m =1,$ conditional on GRH, with (\ref{P_lower_lemma}) replaced by $Q \gg_{m,e,d} \max \{(\log \|F\|)^{\al_0}, (\log B)^{\al_0}\}$ for some $\al_0>2.$ For the sake of illustration, we demonstrate this in \S \ref{sec_GRH}, although we do not apply such a conditional result in this paper. \end{remark}

-\end{lemma} We now point out four key aspects of our method for applying this sieve lemma to prove Theorem \ref{thm_main}.
+We now point out four key aspects of our method for applying this sieve lemma to prove Theorem \ref{thm_main}.
 First, for all $\kbf$ and for all primes $p$, $\nu_p(\kbf) \leq md$; this is because $Y^{md}$ has coefficient 1 in $F(Y,\Xbf)$, so that for all values of $\bfk$, $F(Y,\kbf)$ is of degree $md$ as a polynomial in $Y$.
-On the other hand, in the proof of the lemma, we use the assumption that each prime in the sieving set has $p \con 1 \modd{m}$ in order to provide a lower bound $\nu_p(\kbf)-1 \geq m-1>0$ for many $\kbf$, motivating our requirement that $m \geq 2.$ This is the first novelty of our method, and is a key reason we can apply a sieve method in a setting in which the variables $Y,\Xbf$ are not ``separated.''
+On the other hand, in the proof of the lemma, we use the assumption that each prime in the sieving set has $p \con 1 \modd{m}$ in order to provide a lower bound $\nu_p(\kbf)-1 \geq m-1>0$ for many $\kbf$, motivating our requirement that $m \geq 2.$ This is the first novelty of our method for dealing with a case in which the variables $Y,\Xbf$ are not ``separated.''

 For each pair of primes $p \neq q \in \Pcal,$ the sieve lemma leads us to study \beq T(p,q):=\sum_{\bfk \in \Z^n }W(\bfk)(\nu_{p}(\bfk)-1)(\nu_{q}(\bfk)-1). \eeq After an application of the Poisson summation formula, we see that